 In Getting More, negotiation expert, Stuart Diamond reveals the real secrets behind getting more in any negotiation – whatever “more” means to you.
 Getting More is accessible, jargon-free, innovative, and it works!

 - You will find tricks on how to handle the unpredictable and how to take the discussions in light of the unpredictable.

 - At every point of life, you will find yourself negotiating for the wants and likes of yourself, and your emotions might affect your bargaining skill.

 #7 – Negotiation Genius: How to Overcome Obstacles and Achieve Brilliant Results at the Bargaining Table and Beyond

 Negotiation Genius, written by Deepak Malhotra and Max H. Bazerman, was originally published in 2014 May.
 It is published in association with Tantor Media, Inc.

 One of the most recommended books by the negotiation experts.
-The authors have thrown light on the behavioral aspects of human life and have reflected on his real-life experiences with business clients.
+The authors have thrown light on the behavioural aspects of human life and have reflected on his real-life experiences with business clients.
 He has used his experience to demonstrate the preparation and execution of a well-driven negotiation.

 - It gives you detailed points, especially the talking points that will work in the real world.

-- The reader will be ready with an action plan of the negotiation and bargaining processes, decided on how to react and what to do after they complete reading of this book.
+- The reader will be ready with an action plan of the negotiation and bargaining processes, decided on how to react and what to do after they complete reading of this negotiation book.
 It will help you make yourself a negotiation expert or a negotiation genius!